26.5.07

 I have always been interested in comparing and contrasting different kinds of ideology.
 It is a long time since I did honours in political history but the subject still fascinates me and so I have worked on this test concept as a personal interest.

 Giving test-takers a label is only the start of the process however.
-We are all interested in understanding ourselves which is why on-line tests are so popular.
+We are all interested in understanding ourselves which is why online tests are so popular.
 But we also can be interested in how others think and feel and that is the ultimate purpose of the Political Objectives Test.
 Browse this site.
 Compare your results with those of others.
 Consider both similarity and difference.
-Think of all the shifting and changing alliances that characterize politics and how much we are sold short by notions of ‘The Left’ and ‘The Right’.
+Think of all the shifting and changing alliances that characterize politics and how much we are sold short by notions of 'left and right'.

 The test - like any simplification of human life - is of limited use.
 It very much rests within a modernist conception of political philosophy and so there are some matters for which it has nothing to say.
 Those issues which many elevate to ideological divides include environmental preservation versus development, pluralistic versus populist forms of engagement, and 'hawks versus doves' in international relations.
 They may well be superimposed onto the many positions described by this test however.